-We do not discuss the results of attest audits of agencies and Crown-controlled corporations in this report.
+We do not typically discuss the results of attest audits of agencies and Crown-controlled corporations in this report.
 Agency legislation normally stipulates that the Auditor General's reporting responsibilities are to the agency's board and the minister(s) responsible for the agency.
 Our Office also provides copies of our independent auditor's reports and of the related agency financial statements to the deputy minister of the associated ministry, as well as to the Secretary of the Treasury Board.

-When an agency attest audit notes areas requiring management to make improvements, the auditor prepares a draft findings report and discusses it with senior management.
-The report is revised to reflect the results of that discussion.
-After the draft report is cleared and the agency's senior management responds to it in writing, the auditor prepares a final report, which is discussed with the agency's audit committee (if one exists).
-If a matter were so significant that we felt it should be brought to the attention of the Legislature, we would include it in our Annual Report.
+We identify areas for improvement during the course of an attest audit of an agency and provide our recommendations to agency senior management in a draft report.
+We then discuss our recommendations with management and revise the report to reflect the results of our discussions.
+After the draft report is cleared and the agency's senior management has responded to it in writing, the auditor prepares a final report, which is discussed with the agency's audit committee (if one exists).
+We bring significant matters to the attention of the Legislature by including them in our Annual Report.

-Part 1 of Exhibit 1 lists the agencies that were audited during the 2012/13 audit year.
+Part 1 of Exhibit 1 lists the agencies that were audited during the 2014/15 audit year.
 The Office contracts with public accounting firms to audit a number of these agencies on the Office's behalf.
-Part 2 of Exhibit 1 and Exhibit 2 list the agencies of the Crown and the Crown-controlled corporations, respectively, that public accounting firms audited during the 2012/13 audit year.
-Exhibit 3 lists organizations in the broader public sector whose accounts are also audited by public accounting firms and included in the province's consolidated financial statements.
+Part 2 of Exhibit 1 and Exhibit 2 list the agencies of the Crown and the Crown-controlled corporations, respectively, that were audited by public accounting firms during the 2014/15 audit year.
+Exhibit 3 lists significant organizations in the broader public sector whose accounts are also audited by public accounting firms and included in the province's consolidated financial statements.